-Publication-grade and colorblind-safe color palettes for scientific figures, with HEX values, journal conventions, and use-case tips for plots and posters.
+Publication-grade and colorblind-safe color palettes for scientific figures, graphs, pie charts, combo charts, and diagrams, with HEX values.

 SciFig Team